RocketChat/RC4Conferences/docs/conferences/dayofevent/README.md

 ### <ins>Mainstage Setup</ins>

 On Mainstage page, during the conference, the attendees view the stream of Speakers talk received from the Greenroom Page.

-If you are using a RTMP forest the, Stream data from Jitsi is sent to the RTMP forest, and from there we can have multiple relays, for example, "Singapore Relay" and "North America Relay".
+If you are using a RTMP forest then, first you need to add the `service` prop as `service={"local"}` in the Vidoestream tag in the Mainstage component `/app/components/conferences/dayOfEvent/mainstage/Mainstage.js`, Stream data from Jitsi is sent to the RTMP forest, and from there we can have multiple relays, for example, "Singapore Relay" and "North America Relay".
 To get the setup right, please enter this two relay links in the `app/.env` as
 ```
 NEXT_PUBLIC_SERVER_STREAM_LINK0="Relay link"
 NEXT_PUBLIC_SERVER_STREAM_LINK1="Any other region relay link"